Patrick-Wynn/Meme_Keyboard/README.md

 # Meme_Keyboard
 Python Script that will play a vine or meme video related to the key that was pressed.
 Put it on a friends computer and see the chaos that comes.
+Put this on your friends computer to distract them from writting the essay they forgot to write.
 For HackWPI best meme category.

 # Installation